jlcampbell/blog/_posts/2019-6-09-howBlinkyWorks.md

 title: How Blinky Works
 ---

-I am learning embedded development on an MSP-430 Launchpad kit.
+I am playing with embedded development on an MSP-430 Launchpad kit.

 What follows is what I had to do to blink a light, and how it works.